tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

 Note that the above is not only a chore but an opportunity as well\.
-Additional insight can be had by forcing ourselves to look at our package and the planned change\(s\) from an outside perspective, to consider the ramafications of our actions on others in general, and on dependent packages in particular\.
+Additional insight can be had by forcing ourselves to look at our package and the planned change\(s\) from an outside perspective, to consider the ramifications of our actions on others in general, and on dependent packages in particular\.

 ## <a name='subsection4'></a>Trunk